Kiran-Mudhol/Standard-Cell-Layout/README.md

 # StandardCell-Layout
-### This Repositery Presents the Standard Cell(INVERTER NAND NOR and XOR) Design and Layout
+### This Repositery Presents the Standard Cell Design and Layout of INVERTER, NAND, NOR, XOR
 1.[INVERTER](#INVERTER)

    a.[Schimatic](#Schimatic)